SierraSoftworks/tailon/README.md

 ## API Examples

-The tail-on service provides a RESTful API for programmatic access to application management:
+The tailon service provides a RESTful API for programmatic access to application management:

 ### List all applications